wilsonk/Calypso/README.md

 The rest of the build process is identical to LDC.

-Specific flags and building the "showcase" example
+Specific flags and building the [showcase](tests/calypso/showcase.d) example
 -------

-Calypso adds the -cpp-flags option to LDC to pass arguments to Clang during the PCH generation, e.g to enable C++11 required to build tests/calypso/showcase.d:
+Calypso adds the -cpp-flags option to LDC to pass arguments to Clang during the PCH generation, e.g to enable C++11 required to build [tests/calypso/showcase.d](tests/calypso/showcase.d):

     $ clang++ -std=c++11 -c showcase.cpp -o showcase.cpp.o
     $ ar rcs libshowcase.a showcase.cpp.o